peterngo901/Kleva.com/README.md

 # Klevar
-An education platform for game creators, teachers and students.
+An educational games platform for creators, teachers and students.